confluentinc/schema-registry/docs/deployment.rst

 Production Deployment
 ---------------------

-This section is not meant to be an exhaustive guide to running your Kafka cluster in production, but it covers the key things to consider before putting your cluster live
+This section is not meant to be an exhaustive guide to running your Schema Registry in production, but it covers the key things to consider before putting your cluster live.
 Three main areas are covered:

 * Logistical considerations, such as hardware recommendations and deployment strategies
-* Configuration changes that are more suited to a production environment
+* Configuration more suited to a production environment
-* Post-deployment considerations, such as data rebalancing, multi-data center setup
+* Post-deployment considerations, such multi-data center setup

 .. toctree::
    :maxdepth: 3